Water filter - How to choose a drinking water filter?

 Some heavy metals.

-The ultrafiltration membrane effectively removes harmful impurities that are invisible to the naked eye and dissolve in water, purifying water down to 0.01 microns ( μm) , while retaining its beneficial minerals.
+An ultrafiltration membrane effectively removes invisible harmful impurities dissolved in water, purifying water down to 0.01 microns (μm), while simultaneously retaining its beneficial minerals.

 Ultrafiltration stops: